httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
 When generating input_string, parsers MUST combine all instances of the target header field into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2; this assures that the header is processed correctly.

 1. Discard any leading OWS from input_string.
-2. If the field-value is defined to be a dictionary, let output be the result of Parsing a Dictionary from Textual headers ({{parse-dictionary}}).
+2. If the field-value is defined to be a dictionary, let output be the result of Parsing a Dictionary from Text ({{parse-dictionary}}).
 3. If the field-value is defined to be a list, let output be the result of Parsing a List from Text ({{parse-list}}).
-4. If the field-value is defined to be a parameterised label, let output be the result of Parsing a Parameterised Label from Textual headers ({{parse-parameterised}}).
+4. If the field-value is defined to be a parameterised list, let output be the result of Parsing a Parameterised List from Text ({{parse-param-list}}).
 5. Otherwise, let output be the result of Parsing an Item from Text ({{parse-item}}).
 6. Discard any leading OWS from input_string.
 7. If input_string is not empty, fail parsing.
 8. Otherwise, return output.

-Note that in the case of lists and dictionaries, this has the effect of coalescing all of the values for that field.
-However, for singular items and parameterised labels, parsing will fail if more than instance of that header field is present.
+Note that in the case of lists, parameterised lists and dictionaries, this has the effect of coalescing all of the values for that field.
+However, for singular items, parsing will fail if more than instance of that header field is present.

 If parsing fails, the entire header field's value MUST be discarded.
 This is intentionally strict, to improve interoperability and safety, and specifications referencing this document MUST NOT loosen this requirement.